Boris Paichadze Dinamo Arena

-The Boris Paitchadze Dinamo Arena (ბორის პაიჭაძის ეროვნული სტადიონი Boris P’aich’adzis erovnuli st’adioni), formerly known as Boris Paitchadze National Stadium, is a stadium in Tbilisi, Georgia, and the home stadium of Dinamo Tbilisi, Georgia national rugby union team and Georgia national football team.
-With a capacity of 54,202, the stadium is the largest in Georgia.
+The Boris Paitchadze Dinamo Arena (ბორის პაიჭაძის დინამო არენა Boris P’aich’adzis dinamo arena), formerly known as Boris Paitchadze National Stadium, is a stadium in Tbilisi, Georgia, and the home stadium of Dinamo Tbilisi, Georgia national rugby union team and Georgia national football team.
+With a capacity of 54,139, the stadium is the largest in Georgia.
 Built in 1976 by the Georgian architect Gia Kurdiani, the Dinamo Arena was named Vladimir Ilyich Lenin Dinamo Stadium after Russian Communist leader but later, in 1995 was renamed Boris Paitchadze National Stadium after the famous Georgian football player Boris Paichadze (1915–1990).
 Prior to the construction of Boris Paitchadze Dinamo Arena, the home stadium of Dinamo Tbilisi was the Central Stadium with an approximate capacity of 35,000 spectators.
 The demand for a much bigger stadium was increased with the successful performance of Dinamo Tbilisi in the mid 1970s.
 After the inauguration of the stadium, it became the third-largest in the Soviet Union, with a capacity of 74,354 spectators.